lancebendo/home-services-client/README.md

   and I chose this approach since it can relate well to action-based programming.
-It also makes my actions more explicit to help me on debugging. click here for additional information link: https://www.youtube.com/watch?v=5gl3cCB_26M&t=586s
+It also makes my actions more explicit to help me on debugging. click the ff. link for additional information: https://www.youtube.com/watch?v=5gl3cCB_26M&t=586s

 * Feature-based Project Structure
   * This is an approach that I learned from working